mwaddoups/fwilloughby-art/_artwork/play-along.md

 title: Play Along
 image: "/assets/images/dsc_6632-3.jpg"
 type: Installation
-media_type: Fabric, stuffing, wire, wood chip, fig trees and found furniture
+media_type: fabric, stuffing, wire, wood chip, fig trees and found furniture
 year: 2017
 description: "Play Along (2017) is an installation which has been displayed at Free Range, London, UK and The Mall, London, UK.
 The installation was displayed like